dude65/jdbc_proxy_driver/README.md

 To see how to configure properties and to see usage examples, visit usage.html

 ## License:
 This project was created as a school (FIT ČVUT) work in cooperetion with Profinit s.r.o company.
-Everybody is free to use the driver without any fee.
-Everybody can change the code of the driver as he wish.
-Please, provide the name of original author.
+The project is licensed under Apache License 2.0.
+It is possible to see the whole text of the license in included file - license.txt or you can visit http://www.apache.org/licenses/LICENSE-2.0 .

 **Author: Ondřej Marek, 2016**